-This is why, as an I.T. support service, we will always advise strongly that your data is adequately backed-up and stored an alternate servers and / or alternate locations.
-As we’ve discussed before, the advent and growth of things such as virtual servers and cloud based storage means that you should always be able to have a suitable facility to protect your data under any circumstance.
+This is why, as an I.T. support service, we will always advise strongly that your data is adequately backed up and stored on alternate servers and/or alternate locations.
+As we’ve discussed before, the advent and growth of things such as virtual servers and cloud-based storage mean that you should always be able to have a suitable facility to protect your data under any circumstance.

 Email & Communication Systems